wifinigel/wiperf/mkdocs/docs/adv_rpi_standalone.md

     - Password: R34dth3DB
     - HTTP Method: GET

-13. Obtain the Grafana dashboard files from the wiperf dashboards folder and place on your browser machine (/usr/share/wiperf/dashboards)
+13.Obtain the Grafana dashboard files from the wiperf dashboards folder and place on your browser machine (/usr/share/wiperf/dashboards)

     Using the web GUI, import dashboards using these menu options: